skippyr/flamerial/README.md

 </p>

 ## ❡ About
-A fiery-spice terminal theme to ignite your creativity.
+A fiery-spice theme to ignite your creativity.
 It is available for macOS, Linux and Windows.

 <p align="center">
   <img alt="" src="assets/images/preview.png" width=1020 />